pseeth/cookiecutter-nussl/README.md

 │       ├── mtg-melodia.n3
 │       ├── mtg-melodia.so
 │       └── README_linux64.txt
-└── tests                           <- any test cases can go in here
+└── tests                           <- any test cases can go in here 'make test' will run
+    │                                  them on the host and then in the container.
     ├── __init__.py
-    └── test_import.py              <- simple test case to make sure your repo imports
+    └── test_yaml.py                <- contains a test case that makes sure all your yaml is valid.
 ```

 License